SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 The Basics
 ==========

-Swift is a new programming language for iOS and OS X app development.
+Swift is a new programming language for iOS, OS X, and watchOS app development.
 Nonetheless, many parts of Swift will be familiar from your experience of developing in C and Objective-C.